 Affected Models: Golf 2, 2+2, VIA 4, 4+2, Monaco 4, Courtesy 4, 4+2

 Only non OFF-X cars on steel chassis manufactured from November 1st 2019 -> September 21st 2020 can be affected of the issue.

-Garia has discovered a potential issue where the top bolt of the Panhard rod can interfere with the rear left brake pipe when the car is driven with heavy loads at high speeds in rough terrain.
+Garia has discovered a potential issue where the top bolt of the panhard rod can interfere with the rear right brake pipe when the car is driven with heavy loads at high speeds in rough terrain.

 Incorrect orientation of bolt

 No spare parts are needed for this preventive action.